Grooming

 Electric Clippers

-You can read my recommendations in detail here - Clippers
+You can read about my recommendations in detail here - Clippers

-My favourite is the Shear Magic Moulting Brush For Small Dogs.
+The Shear Magic Moulting Brush For small dogs is a winner.
 This has rubber teeth and is really gentle.
 It massages as you brush whilst removing loose fur and every single rabbit I've ever used it on - and that's a LOT of rabbits, has absolutely loved it.
 The tines do not dig into the rabbit’s skin at all.

-Another style of Slicker brush has rubber head mounted with tines which are made of thin wires.
+Yours Droolly Puppy Slicker Brush - has a rubber head mounted with tines which are made of thin wires.
 If you choose to use one like this make sure it is puppy sized.
+Do not use the larger version - the head is too wide and causes too much drag on the coat.
 It is also essential that the pins/tines that have plastic or rubber end guards/caps to avoid scratching or ripping your rabbit’s skin.
 Never use a slicker that has unprotected tines.

-Both of these brushes can be used on short and long-coated rabbits, removing the loose undercoat - but please use the metal tines brush extremely carefully to avoid scratching or tearing the skin.
+Both of these brushes can be used on short and medium-coated rabbits, and are good at removing the loose undercoat - but please use the metal tines brush extremely carefully to avoid scratching or tearing the skin.

-The ultimate in gentleness the Kong Zoom Groom Flexible Rubber Small Dog Groomer is really good for sensitive buns and those that detest brushing.
+Zoom Groom - The ultimate in gentleness the Kong Zoom Groom Flexible Rubber Cat or Small Dog Groomer is really good for sensitive buns and those that detest brushing.
 They are most effective on short coated rabbits and are great for general brushing and stripping out fur during the moult.

 Nail Clippers